Boko Haram kills another aid worker in NE Nigeria: govt | AFP - This kiji is

 There had been no news of the trio until last month when the ICRC said it had received footage of Khorsa's killing from the IS-backed Boko Haram faction Islamic State West Africa Province (ISWAP).

-ISWAP then threatened to kill Liman and Loksha, as well as the teenager Leah Sharibu, a Christian schoolgirl kidnapped from the town of Dapchi in February.
+ISWAP then threatened to kill Liman and Loksha, as well as a 15-year-old Christian schoolgirl Leah Sharibu who was kidnapped from the town of Dapchi, in Yobe state, in February.

 The ICRC last weekend appealed for the captives' release and for the jihadists to show mercy, as they were "doing nothing but helping communities" in the conflict-riven region.

-Information minister Mohammed said the government was "shocked and saddened" at the unjustified killing, and extended his condolences to the woman's family.
+But Nigeria's Information Minister Lai Mohammed announced the latest death as a deadline expired and said the government was "shocked and saddened" at the unjustified killing, calling it "dastardly, inhuman and ungodly".

+He did not initially identify the victim but later added in a tweet that he "commiserated with the family of Hauwa Liman".

+The ICRC said it did not have official confirmation, adding: "We desperately hope not.
+We will provide an update when we have accurate information.

-"It is very unfortunate that it has come to this.
-Before and after the deadline issued by her abductors, the federal government did everything any responsible government should do to save the aid worker," he added.
+Mohammed said: "It is very unfortunate that it has come to this.
+Before and after the deadline issued by her abductors, the federal government did everything any responsible government should do to save the aid worker.

 "As we have been doing since these young women were abducted, we kept the line of negotiations open all through.
 In all the negotiations, we acted in the best interest of the women and the country as a whole.